 Staff turnover continues to be exceptionally low.
 In 2019 / 2020 Lincoln UTC had zero staff turnover.
 During 2020 / 2021 two staff left.
 At the end of academic year 2021 / 2022 one member of the teaching staff left, having secured a significant promotion working for a national charity.
+In 2022 /23 two members of the teaching staff left due to family relocation.
 Staff morale continues to be remarkably high.